TosbackCgusBridge-Bot/CGUs-versions/Ask/Privacy Policy.md

 **Reviewing, changing or deleting information:**

-If you would like to review, change or delete information we have collected about you, please contact the Ask Privacy Officer here.
+If you would like to review, change or delete information we have collected about you, please contact the Ask Privacy Officer at privacy@ask.com.

 **Security of the information we collect:**